vippsas/vipps-partner/partner-keys.md

   [as described in detail with screenshots](add-portal-user.md).
 * Vipps cannot assist a partner in getting the API keys from the merchant, other than by improving the documentation for how to do it.
-* Partner keys can be used for all sale units that are registered with the partner.
+* Partner keys can be used for all sales units that are registered with the partner.
-  It does not matter if the sale unit is several years old, or one day old.
+  It does not matter if the sales unit is several years old, or one day old.

 See: